 While mainstream brands are represented the show is an opportunity for the boutique and artisan producers to showcase their wares.
-These exhibitors are usually very happy to spend some time taking about their product and where it comes from.
-There’s way to many to go into detail but I have to share a couple of standouts for me today.
+These exhibitors are usually very happy to spend some time talking about their product and where it comes from.
+There’s way too many to go into detail but I have to share a couple of standouts for me today.

 The Brisbane Good Food and Wine Show